dfeagans/Reference-Files/Reference/Blender.md

 - **Parents** - To make one object a parent of the other (so that if the parent moves the child follows for example), you select the child, then the parent, and thhen hit Ctrl-p and then "Object (Keep Transform).
 It will move the object in the outliner under the parent object.

 # Visibility #
 - **h** = hide selected.
 Visibility affects feature creation like edge loop construction and l-selection.
 Meaning hiding things temporarily is extremely useful.
+If you are propoprtionally edititing a group of vertices hidden vertices won't move even.
 - **alt+h** = show all temporarily hidden items.
 - **Shift+h** = hide all but selected.
 - **Clipping** = you can adjust where your view gets clipped by hitting n to get the properties side bar then hit the View tab and change 'Clip Start'